Shape of You: Composition

 "Shape of You" has been characterised as pop, dancehall, and tropical house, with "strummy acoustics".
-"Shape of You" is written in the key of D-flat minor with a tempo of 96 beats per minute.
+"Shape of You" is written in the key of C-sharp minor with a tempo of 96 beats per minute.
 The song is composed in common time (4/4 time), and follows a basic chord progression of Cm–Fm–A–B (i–iv–VI–VII), and Sheeran's vocals span from G_{3} to G_{5}.
 It has a tresillo rhythm.

 In the song, Sheeran sings over a marimba-fueled percussive sway about a budding romance: "The club isn't the best place to find a lover, so the bar is where I go/ Me and my friends at the table doing shots drinking fast and then we talk slow", he sings.
 "Come over and start up a conversation with just me/ And trust me I'll give it a chance."
 According to NT News, the song "tells the story of loved (or lusted) up Sheeran meeting a girl in a bar where he and his mates are doing shots."

 The song's lyrical rhythm drew some comparisons to the 1999 TLC hit "No Scrubs", particularly in the pre-chorus line, "Boy, let's not talk too much/ Grab on my waist and put that body on me".
 Kandi Burruss had told Bravo's Andy Cohen that the negotiations had started before the song's release for its interpolation but weren't finalized until afterwards.
 As a result, the composers of "No Scrubs", Kandi Burruss, Tameka "Tiny" Cottle, and Kevin "She'kspere" Briggs, received co-writing credits on "Shape of You".